fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 });
 ```

 We can pass this test just by returning an empty object for now.
-We can define a function parseQueryString as follows:<br>
+We can define a function `parseQueryString` as follows:

 ```javascript
 function parseQueryString() {